DPS Rankings / Tier List for Phase 3 of Wrath of the Lich King Classic

 C-Tier Classes and Specializations

-These are the weaker DPS specializations for this point of Wrath Classic.
+These are the weakest DPS specializations for the end of Wrath Classic.
 For each of theses, they are both themselves quite weak, and are outclassed by other specs of the same class that are far better choices.

 Beast Mastery Hunter